-Sure Princess Bride quotes are fun to memorize and use in daily conversation.
-But how good is your Princess Bride trivia knowledge?
-Here are some great trivia facts about the 1987 Rob Reiner directed romantic comedy starring Robin Wright, André the Giant, Mandy Patinkin, and Cary Elwes.
+Sure Princess Bride quotes are fun to memorize and use in daily conversation, but how good is your Princess Bride trivia knowledge?
+Here’s some great Princess Bride trivia about the 1987 Rob Reiner directed romantic comedy starring Robin Wright, André the Giant, Mandy Patinkin, and Cary Elwes.

 Before The Princess Bride was a Hollywood film, it was a popular novel.
 Written by William Goldman, the novel “The Princess Bride” was released in 1973.
 Goldman also wrote the script for the 1987 film.
 Newer covers of the book released after the movie feature images of the film’s cast and help create confusion on what came first, the movie or the book.

 The Princess Bride Was Named By Two Adolescent Girls

 This is my favorite Princess Bride trivia item.
 When William Goldman first started working on the book, he asked his 7-year-old and 4-year-old daughters for input.
 “I said, ‘I’ll write you a story.
 What do you want it to be about?'”
 Goldman recalled to Entertainment Weekly in 2011.
 “One of them said ‘a princess’ and the other one said ‘a bride.’
 I said, ‘That’ll be the title.'”

 The Film Had A “Meathead” For a Director

 The Princess Bride was directed by Rob Reiner.
 The actor-turned-director became famous in the 1970s for playing the part of Michael “The Meathead” Stivic on the TV sitcom All In The Family.
 After the TV show ended in 1979, Reiner went on to direct many notable films including This Is Spinal Tap, Stand By Me, When Harry Met Sally, and The Bucket List to name a few.